potpov/3D-multiviewer/README.md

 # Multiviewer for 3D volumes

-This is a Python class for plotting one or more numpy volumes in multiple windows wrapped in a single view based oon mayavi.
+This is a Python class for plotting one or more numpy volumes in multiple windows wrapped into a single view based on mayavi.

 ## Installation